-There are no publicly owned park and recreation lands, or wildlife and waterfowl refuges present in the project area.
-As discussed in Section 4.13 four properties with historic age resources were identified in the Historical Resources Survey Report.
-The NRHP eligibility for those resources is undetermined; therefore, further study was recommended to determine eligibility and potential Section 4(f) effects.
-This future analysis will be documented in the FEIS or when additional ROE is granted for these properties.
+There are no publicly owned park and recreation lands, or wildlife and waterfowl refuges, present in the project area.
+As discussed in Section 4.13, four properties with historic age resources were identified in the Historical Resources Survey Report.
+TxDOT historians surveyed the project area for non-archeological historic resources and determined that project activities would not affect historic properties.
+There would be no adverse effects to Section 4(f) resources and no further study is needed.